 choral conductor. music educator. soprano.

 Deirdre Kellerman is a choral conductor and vocal coach based in Ottawa, ON.
 She is the Director of Music at the First Unitarian Congregation of Ottawa where she conducts the Chalice Choir, Fusion Chamber Choir and Three Rivers Singers.
-She is also the Artistic Director of Hypatia's Voice, an auditioned, upper voice ensemble, and Assistant Director of the Ottawa Choral Society.
+She is also the Artistic Director of Hypatia's Voice, an auditioned, upper voice ensemble, Artistic Director (Virtual) of Tone Cluster - quite a queer choir, and Assistant Director of the Ottawa Choral Society.

 Deirdre has studied with Canada’s leading choral pedagogues, including a residency at the Banff Centre’s Choral Art program, studying with Lone Larson and Michael Zaugg.
 She was nominated for the 2018 Leslie Bell Prize for Choral Conducting.
 Originally from Nova Scotia, Deirdre sang with Xara Choral Theatre, the Nova Scotia Youth Choir and the National Youth Choir of Canada (2010).
 She has also sung with Aella, Ottawa’s unconducted advanced treble ensemble.